RSUs 101: What You Need to Know About Restricted Stock Units

 • Sell-to-cover (STC): Company sells enough vested shares to cover your taxes.
 You'll receive net shares, while some are sold automatically

-• W‑2: The FMV of vested RSUs is included in Box 1 and often flagged in Box 14.
+• W‑2: At vest, the FMV of vested RSUs is included in Box 1 and often flagged in Box 14.

 • If your company used sell-to-cover, you'll get a 1099-B for the shares sold.